Anno accademico: 2019–2020

 - informal letters and messages

 - transactional letters – both formal and informal

 Students’ own work will provide material for error correction activities.
 Additional exercises will be included to improve students’ ability to proofread and self-correct.
 Problems identified at this stage will also provide valuable source materials for work on the language system.
 The writing skills component with its functional content is also ideal for introducing students to the importance of the phrasal element in the lexicon, to our reliance on a large repertoire of fixed and semi- fixed expressions.

-While there will be continuous assessment of class work and homework throughout the year, a final exam will also be included as part of the overall evaluation The exam (1 hour and 45 minutes) will take place on the last day of lessons.
-End-of-year marks will be weighted on a 50/50 basis i.e. 50% continuous assessment, 50% final exam.
+While there will be continuous assessment of class work and homework throughout the year, a final exam (1 hour and 45 minutes) will also be included as part of the overall evaluation.
+End of year marks will be weighted on a 50/50 basis—that is, 50% continuous assessment and 50% final exam.
 Students’ performance will be assessed on the basis of achievement of tasks set and linguistic skills.

 Materials adopted during the year will be pitched at a B2 level (Council of Europe Framework).